jeanmmiguel/jeanmmiguel/README.md

 - 🖥️ I’m currently studying Computer Science at Federal Technological University of Paraná!
-- 🥷🏼 I'm currently doing research in the information security's field, I understand how to do a Penetration Test on web systems,mobile, OS, and I've been starting to wrtite an article about computer forensics that is a Comparison of Open-source tools for Forensic Analysis on Linux systems.
+- 🥷🏼 I'm currently doing research in the information security's field, I understand how to do a Penetration Test on web systems,mobile, OS, and I've been working with security in mobile devices,web applications and IoT.
 - 📖 I'm currently learning Python/kivy, javascript
 - 💬 Ask me about ...
-Cybersecurity, Red Team, Ethical Hacking
+Cybersecurity, Red Team, Ethical Hacking, Operating Systems , distributed Systems.
 - -I like playing CTF's
 - 📫 How to reach me: jeanm@alunos.utfpr.edu.br